 TKA's 6th grade program is very special and a cornerstone of The King’s Academy experience.
 It is the start of a journey which builds relationships with peers and staff for seven years!
 Our students often speak lovingly, and longingly, of their 6th grade year - a year unlike any other private junior high school experience in the Bay Area.

 What Makes It So Special?

 First of all, 6th graders are adored by the other students on campus.
 They are especially mentored and loved by the seniors who give them a special welcome and serve alongside staff as home group leaders and science camp counselors.

 Plus, 6th graders have their own space on campus because all of the 6th grade classrooms are located together with a separate quad and play area.

-Finally, they are taught and discipled daily by five amazing 6th grade teachers who are dedicated to this age group.
-They begin each day with their home group and travel with that same group of 20-22 students to Composition, Literature, History, Science and Bible.
-Math classes are different because they are by placement level and P.E. classes are also with only 6th graders but are divided by gender.
+Finally, they are taught and discipled daily by four amazing 6th grade teachers who are dedicated to this age group.
+They begin each day with their home group and travel with that same group of 20-22 students to Bible, English, History, and Science classes with other 6th graders.
+P.E. classes are also with only 6th graders but are divided by gender.
 Math classes are by placement level, therefore, 6th graders may be placed with students in other grades.

 While our 6th graders are initially kept separated for purposes of bonding and gradual integration at the beginning of the year, they soon become very much a part of the whole school spiritual life and co-curricular activities and experiences.